Mahesh Shetty

-Mahesh Shetty (born 21 May 1984) is an Indian actor who works in television serials and Bollywood films.
+Mahesh Shetty (born 21 May 1984) is an Indian actor who works in television serials and films.
 He made his television debut with Kis Desh Mein Hai Meraa Dil (2008) as Balraj Sahni.
-He is known for portraying Siddhant Kapoor in Sony Entertainment Television show Bade Acche Lagte Hain (2011) which was created and produced by Ekta Kapoor.
+He is known for portraying Siddhant Kapoor in the Sony Entertainment Television show Bade Achhe Lagte Hain (2011) which was created and produced by Ekta Kapoor.

 Personal life

 Shetty married to actress Aneesha Kapoor since 2011.
 The couple also have a daughter.
 He is a close friend to his Pavitra Rishta TV serial co-stars Sushant Singh Rajput and Ankita Lokhande.